loopold/multiple-httpd/README.md

 ## Verify
-Servers listen on ports starting from port 5001.
+Servers are listening on ports 5001 and above.
 You can verify it with `curl` command in terminal.
 ```sh
 $ curl http://localhost:500\[1-5\]